partth-code/learning_cpp/README.md

 # learning_cpp
-this repository is reeated to monitor my progress in cpp
+this repository is created to monitor my progress in cpp